 Apply a Selective Post-Emergent Herbicide

 Mix the herbicide with water in a hand pump sprayer according to the instructions on the product label, then spray your weeds.
 Within a week of your herbicide application, you will see the weed begin to shrivel and die.
-You may need to spray more than once for total weed control.
+You may need to spray more than once for total goosegrass weed control.

 Be sure to wear gloves, long sleeves, pants, and closed-toe shoes as you make your herbicide application.
-Wait until the product has dried (about 1 hour) before allowing pets and children back into the yard.
+Wait until the product has dried (about 1 hour) before allowing pets and children back into the area.

 Products needed for Step 1